kadamwhite/talks/2017/day-of-rest-boston/day-of-rest-boston.md

 <!-- .slide: data-background="url('./images/basic-fetch-usage.png')" data-state="solid-bg" -->

 ???
-And as new browser APIs roll out, this will get even easier still;

-B/c the Web Hypertext Application Technology Working Group is still trying to make fetch happen
+And the Web Hypertext Application Technology Working Group is still trying to make fetch happen

-So in browsers like Chrome, we get the point where you get the conciseness of jQuery without
+so as these new browser APIs roll out, this will get even easier still; in browsers like Chrome, we get the point where you can make concise requests without any library required at all!

 ---